xtrasmal/YubiKey-Guide/README.md

 BSSYMUGGTJQVWZZWOPJG
 ```

-**Important** Save this credential in a permanent, secure place as it will be needed to issue new sub-keys after expiration, and to provision additional YubiKeys, as well as to your Debian Live environment clipboard, as you'll need it several times throughout to generate keys.
+> **⚠Important** Save this credential in a permanent, secure place as it will be needed to:
+> - issue new sub-keys after expiration,
+> - provision additional YubiKeys

-### Generate RSA with custom capabilities
+### Master with custom capabilities

 ```console
 gpg --expert --full-generate-key